 Drug detox, short for detoxification, is the process of clearing drugs or alcohol from the body.
 Over time, repeated substance use leads to physical dependence, meaning the body starts relying on these substances to function normally.
 When a person stops using, withdrawal symptoms occur.
 Detox helps manage these symptoms safely, often with medical supervision.

-How it Differs From Rehabilitation?
+How Does It Differs From Rehabilitation?

 While detox is a crucial first step, it is not the same as rehabilitation.
 Detox focuses on removing substances from the body and stabilizing the individual.
 In contrast, rehabilitation involves deeper healing—addressing the emotional, behavioral, and psychological aspects of addiction through therapy, counseling, and lifestyle changes.